 (d) issue advertisements.

-[Rule 13 amended in Gazette 31 Jul 2007 p.
+[Rule 13 amended: Gazette 31 Jul 2007 p.
 3808.]

 14. Registrars’ office taken to be judges’ chambers

 (1) Any place where a legally qualified registrar sits is to be taken to be a judge’s chambers for the purpose of any proceedings which under rules of court may be dealt with by a registrar.